Skip to content

 General cotton information

 Cotton is one of the most used textile fibres in the world.
-In spite of the fact that cotton is one of the natural fibres, it is also one of the most unecological ones.
+Cotton’s share from global fibre production was 20% in 2023 (Textile Exchange, Materials Market Report 2024).
+Although cotton is a natural fibre, it is also one of the most unecological ones.
 Cotton plant is quite demanding, it requires fruitful ground, warm climate and a lot of water.
 Large crops are being manufactured with a lot of artificial fertilizers for better growth and dangerous chemicals for reducing pesticides.
 These chemicals are harmful for the environment, animals as well as humans.
-A single cotton t-shirt requires 2700 litres of water.
+A single cotton t-shirt requires 2700 litres of water according to the World Wildlife Fund (WWF).
 Conventional cotton water is mostly coming from irrigation.

 Organic cotton is cultivated without artificial fertilizers and pesticides.
 It uses only non-GMO seeds, crop rotation and manual picking.
 It reduces the environmental impact greatly.
 It is a safer option for the environment as well as people.
 Although organic cotton requires as much water as the regular cotton, organic cotton is more rain-fed.
 Fibre qualities are the same as regular cotton but without any harmful chemicals that might cause skin irritation.
 Lack of chemicals is good for the cotton farmers, soil as well as end-consumers.